 The Health and Safety Executive (HSE) measures the impact these workplace accidents have on companies such as yours in terms of healthcare bills and loss of productivity.
 For employers, there is the added risk of legal action in the age of ‘no win, no fee’ claims.
 That’s why it makes sense to get ahead on workplace safety, preventing accidents before they happen and staying in front of changing regulations.

-Read on to learn about how your business can avoid common workplace accidents, plus products to help keep your workforce safe.
+Read on to learn about how your business can avoid workplace safety issues, plus products to help keep your workforce safe.

 Which are the most common workplace safety issues and what are the solutions?